nagasai-chintalapati-hpe/AI-assistant-for-Jira-comment-replies/README.md

 **Intern Project 2026** — Nagasai & Yousef

-An AI assistant that generates context-aware draft replies to developer comments on Jira defects, using keyword heuristics with optional Copilot SDK refinement.
+An AI assistant that generates context-aware draft replies to developer comments on Jira defects, using keyword heuristics with optional Copilot SDK.

 ---